tier4/caret_doc/docs/design/runtime_processing/hook.md

 # Hook

-Hooking is one of the key techniques performed by CARET.
+Function hooking is one of the key techniques performed by CARET.
-This section describes hooks from CARET's point of view.
+This section describes the function hooking introduced to CARET.

 See also